 The Master's programme in Sustainable Production in Mechanical Engineering is a two-year programme.
 It leads to the degree of Master of Science in Technology, M. Sc.
 (Tech.), which is 120 ECTS credits.
 The programme includes core studies, specialisation studies, minor studies and elective studies.

 Core studies (34 ECTS credits) include topics on research methods, structural materials, industrial manufacturing processes, reliability engineering design, management and leadership skills, and language studies.

 Minor studies (min.
-20 ECTS credits) include three optional minor subjects in mechanical engineering: modern manufacturing, advanced digital laser based photonic production, advanced materials engineering and sustainability.
-Minor subject can also be selected from other minor subjects available.
+20 ECTS credits) include three optional minor subjects in mechanical engineering: modern manufacturing, advanced digital laser-based photonic production, advanced materials engineering and sustainability.
+The minor subject can also be selected from other minor subjects available.